daliso/cc-daliso-submission/README.md

 Approach to Feature 2: Median Unique
 ====================================

-For this feature, I make use of Pythons conversion of lists to sets to get the unique words.
+For this feature, I make use of Python's conversion of lists to sets to get the unique words.

 I append the number of unique tweets to a list one at a time, and on each iteration